Zhang161215/packycc/README.md

 Shows daily API spending from PackyCode API when configured in `~/.config/claude/settings.json`.

+### Opus Status Display

+Shows whether Opus model access is enabled for your account:
+- `✅ Opus` - Opus access is enabled
+- `❌ No Opus` - Opus access is disabled
+- `❓ Opus: N/A` - Status unknown (API error or not configured)

 ## Configuration

 For PackyCode API integration, add to `~/.config/claude/settings.json`: